3 MIN WATCH

-- Your company-wide strategy is in place, but entirely ineffective—and you have a hunch that using a strategic planning model will make a big difference.
+- Your company-wide strategy is in place, but entirely ineffective—and you have a hunch that using a strategic planning model (and strategy software) will make a big difference.

 - Your organization-wide strategy is fine, but there’s one area in your business environment (or internal process) that needs to be realigned with your strategy.